gregorsatzinger/Chess/README.md

 Pieces from: https://upload.wikimedia.org/wikipedia/commons/thumb/b/b2/Chess_Pieces_Sprite.svg/2000px-Chess_Pieces_Sprite.svg.png

 ## Attention :)
 Project might include some bad design decisions.
-Specially the way I'm handeling coordinates on the board is quite sketchy and should get changed to something more intuitively.
+Especially the way I'm handeling coordinates on the board is quite sketchy and should get changed to something more intuitively.